mitgar14/etl-workshop-2/README.md

   # SAVED_CREDENTIALS_PATH: Path to the file where Google Drive saved credentials are stored.
   SAVED_CREDENTIALS_PATH = "/path/to/your/credentials/saved_credentials.json"

+  # FOLDER_ID: The ID of your Google Drive folder.
+You can get it from the link in your folder.
+  FOLDER_ID = # your-drive-folder-id
   ```

 #### Demonstration of the process